 You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
-We have not, and Credit Suisse Securities (USA) LLC and Barclays Capital Inc., have not, authorized any other person to provide you with different information.
+We have not, and none of the underwriters have, authorized any other person to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-We are not, and Credit Suisse Securities (USA) LLC and Barclays Capital Inc., are not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+We are not, and none of the underwriters are, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference is accurate only as of their respective dates.
 Our business, financial condition, results of operations and prospects may have changed since those dates.